tallinsec/tallinnsec.github.io/_products/meetup0xe.md

 **Speaker bio:**

-- Otso Jousimaa - Ruuvi Innovations Ltd (Oy)
+- Otso Jousimaa (Ruuvi Innovations Ltd (Oy)- "Topic TBD"
-- Person 2 - TBC
+- Viljar Bauman (Veriff) - "SOC-2 Type Compliance"
-- Andrew Roberts - Junior Researcher @TalTech working on Cybersecurity related to Autnomous Vehicles
+- Andrew Roberts (FinEst Smart City Center of Excellence) - "Cybersecurity related to Autnomous Vehicles"

 PS!
 We are always looking for speakers/workshops/tool reviews etc for all our coming events.
 If you want to share something awesome with our community contact us at tallinnsecmeetups[at]gmail.com